discoveryjs/jora/README.md

 x in [a, b, c]<br>[a, b, c] has x | Equivalent to `x = a or x = b or x = c` x not in [a, b, c]<br>[a, b, c] has no x | Equivalent to `x != a and x != b and x != c`

-### Block, scope and variables
+### Block & definitions

-A block contains of a definition list (should comes first) and an expression.
+Some constructions suppose to use a block, which may consists of a definition list (should comes first) and an expression.
 Both are optional.
-When an expression is empty a current value (i.e. `$`) returns.
+When an expression is empty, a current value (i.e. `$`) returns.

 The syntax of definition (white spaces between any part are optional):